JocysCom/UMQF/MORA/analysis/enders-game/entities/peter-wiggin-actions.md

 1. Humanity (Beneficiaries)

 ### 1 Humanity - peace treaty

+Context: Peter, as Locke, proposed a peace treaty that prevented a major global war, saving millions of lives and establishing a new world order.

 - ΔOS = +0.10 (Prevention of major global war, saving millions of lives)
 - VSA(Humanity) = 0.55